| AUGRABIES

 FALLS NATIONAL PARK

-The Kalahari sands of the Northern Cape are transformed
+The Kalahari sands of the Northern Cape are

-by the mighty Orange River, which brings life
+transformed by the mighty Orange River, which

-to South Africa's hottest driest area.
-Along its
+brings life to South Africa's hottest driest

-and apricots grow willingly.
+fruits like peaches and apricots grow willingly.

 The

-river widens to over 1 mile (2km) across and flows
+river widens to over 1 mile (2km) across and

-at the Augrabies Falls.
-The whole river is forced
+cataracts at the Augrabies Falls.
+The whole

-under great pressure through narrow rocks just
+river is forced under great pressure through

-a few feet across, before plunging 211 feet (65m)
+narrow rocks just a few feet across, before

-into a deep pool.
-It is thought that there is
+plunging 211 feet (65m) into a deep pool.
+It

-a fortune in diamonds, washed down by the river
+washed down by the river into this pool, but

-into this pool, but its depths are impenetrable
+its depths are impenetrable so the curiosity

-so the curiosity continues.
-The incredible power
+continues.
+The incredible power of this water

-the falls.
+falls.

 The